 A small group of enthusiastic gardeners got together in 1989, and decided to make the suburb of Adamstown a little greener.
 Our first planting took place right at the beginning of the Fernleigh Track.

-29 years later, we’ve moved down the Fernleigh (and throughout the Hunter).
+Over 30 years later, we’ve moved down the Fernleigh (and throughout the Hunter).

 Our community is at the heart of everything we do.
 We have a strong track record of building partnerships through with other community-based volunteer groups, government and non-government organisations, schools throughout the Hunter and most importantly – our members and supporters.

 Volunteers guide every aspect of our operations, including: